Marston Vale Community Rail Partnership

 On this website, you can find out about the rail service, buy tickets, and find out what to do in the countryside and in the town, among other things.
 You can also discover a little about the Marston Vale Community Rail Partnership (that’s us), and our hard-working Station Adoption Groups.
 We hope you have a pleasant visit, and look forward to seeing you on board soon!

 Our little line offers some great opportunities not only for you to get around day-to-day, but to take in some wonderful countryside, leisure activities, and sample a bit of the local history as well.

 In Bedford you can take a walk along the River Great Ouse or discover the wide variety of shops.
-There are some great Museums, such as the John Bunyan Museum, and the Higgins Art Gallery and Museum will be opening soon.
+There are some great Museums, such as the John Bunyan Museum, and the new Higgins Art Gallery and Museum.